Amanda-Ruzza/csv-anonymizer/README.md

     python anonymize_full_script.py -i <inputfilename> -o <outputfilename> -c <columnname>
     ```
  ``-c, or --column`` is the name of the column which needs to be anonymized
+ Important: There cannot be spaces in between column names!
+ Example on how to execute this code:
+    ```
+    python anonymize_full_script.py -i people-100.csv -o people-hash1.csv -c 'Job Title','First Name'
+    ```

 ## Future Improvements